Affordable and Easy Alternative to Fin Clipping Zebrafish

 Set up and run PCR

-Approx. Tank Ratio (depends on genotype selected for)1 tank needed for selected embryos.4 tanks for needed for selected zebrafish
+Approx. Tank Ratio (for heterozygous cross)1 tank needed for selected embryos4 tanks for needed for selected zebrafish

 Tank Cost ($0.22/tank/day)$0.88 (1 tank for 4 days)$37.84 (4 tanks for 43 days)